What You Need to Know Before You Buy Property in New York

 Non-Profit Programs

-The NYSAR Housing Opportunities Foundation is a non-profit organization that serves to provide assistance to helping New Yorkers achieve their dream of buying a home.
+The NYSAR Housing Opportunities Foundation is a non-profit organization that serves to assist in helping New Yorkers achieve their dream of buying a home.

 NYSAR offers a small grant to qualifying applicants to assist with down payments for New York State residents who qualify.